 A CFG is an alternative representation of the syntax of a program which makes explicit the execution paths that may be travelled in a program.
-We assume for simplicity that all nodes in the graph are of two types: nodes corresponding to state update which have a single output edge, and nodes corresponding to control flow decision points which have two output edges, one labelled T and the other labelled F. Sometimes state update nodes in CFGs are defined in terms of blocks of straight line code but we assume that each individual statement or call in the program has its own node and outgoing edge.
+We assume for simplicity that all nodes in the graph are of two types: nodes corresponding to state updates which have a single output edge, and nodes corresponding to control flow decision points which have two output edges, one labelled T and the other labelled F. Sometimes the convention is employed that state update nodes in CFGs are defined in terms of blocks of straight line code but here we assume that each individual statement or call in the program has its own node and outgoing edge.

-Definition 1 (CFG).
-For a given programming language, a CFG is a pair, $\langle N, E \rangle$, where N is a set of nodes that contains a unique start node and two virtual nodes, n_s a virtual start node, n_e a virtual exit node with a unique virtual exit edge with no successor node, and E is a set of labelled, directed edges, so that
+DEFINITION 1.
+(CFG).
+For a given programming language, a CFG is a pair, $\langle N, E \rangle$ , where N is a set of nodes that contains a unique start node and two virtual nodes, $n_s$ a virtual start node which has a single edge, $e_s$ to the unique start node, $n_e$ a virtual exit node with a unique virtual exit edge, $e_e$ , with no successor node, and E is a set of labelled, directed edges, so that

-The virtual nodes, $\{n_s, n_e\}$, are merely for convenience and allow the inclusion of edges in the CFG that are associated with the initial and exit program points.
+The virtual nodes, $\{n_s, n_e\}$ , are merely for convenience and allow the inclusion of edges $e_s$ and $e_e$ in the CFG that are associated with the initial and exit program points.

-Definition 2 (CFG paths).
+DEFINITION 2.
+(CFG paths).
 A path in the CFG is a sequence of nodes such that any two successive nodes form an edge in the CFG.
 An execution path in the CFG is a path whose first node is the virtual start node and either the path is infinite or it is finite and the final node is the exit node.
 A prefix path is any finite path whose first node is the virtual start node.